gopala-kr/ldr/z_ios.md

 **************************

-Before starting with actual topics, lets start with undestanding few required terminologies:
+Before starting with actual subjective topics, lets undestand some required terminologies:

 * Mobile OS?
-* Native platform?
+* Native platform apps?
-* Cross-platform?
+* Cross-platform apps?
+* Available softewares, platforms and tools
+* Mobile app architectural/design patterns

 **(In this article I intended to study only the core technical concepts and some brief survey on mobile app industry)**
 *************************